Sloan-Yang/Vimer_Mouse/bin/README_ENG.md

 # VimMouse

-Control the cursor while keeping your hands on the home row — no need for a ThinkPad.
+Control the cursor with your hands on the keyboard’s home row — even if you don’t have a ThinkPad.

-🔧 This project is a customized version of [EsportToys/TPMouse](https://github.com/EsportToys/TPMouse.git).
+🎯 This project is based on [EsportToys/TPMouse](https://github.com/EsportToys/TPMouse.git).
-**Credit to the original author!**
+**Many thanks to the original author for their great work!**

-## What's Improved in This Version
+## Improvements in This Version

-- ✅ Key bindings are redesigned for **Vim enthusiasts** — using familiar `HJKL` navigation.
+- ✅ Keybindings optimized for **Vim users**.
-- ✅ Cursor and scroll speeds are adjusted for smoother control.
+- ✅ Tweaked cursor and scroll speed for smoother control.
-- ✅ **Grid Mode** now supports **multi-monitor** environments, allowing precise cross-screen cursor placement.
+- ✅ **Grid mode** now supports **multi-monitor environments** for precise positioning across screens.

 ---